 New Jersey in the Heyday of Immigration, 1880-1924

-(Early) New Jersey in the Heyday of Immigration, 1880-1924

 On Thursday February 8, 2018 at 7:30 p.m.
-John A. Gronbeck-Tedesco is Associate Professor and Convener of American Studies at Ramapo College of New Jersey.
+John A. Gronbeck-Tedesco, an Associate Professor of American Studies at Ramapo College of New Jersey will present this lecture.
 Part of the Mahwah Museum Lecture Series, the lecture will take place at the Ramapo Reformed Church, 100 Island Rd., Mahwah.
 Admission is $3, free for museum members.
 Contact email@example.com for reservations or call 201-512-0099.
 Refreshments will be served afterwards.

 John A. Gronbeck-Tedesco is Associate Professor and Convener of American Studies at Ramapo College of New Jersey, and has done research and published on immigration.
 This talk will examine the vast changes taking place in U.S. immigration between 1880 and 1930.
 Immigration policy intersected with fears and demands involving labor, religion, politics, and biological fitness.
 In the process, immigrants reshaped the American nation in the communities they inhabited, this pattern is reflected in Mahwah and the rest of New Jersey.
 The state remains a fitting microcosm of the transformations taking place on the national landscape while bearing nuances unique to region.